 In sum, the Data Export contributes to the mitigation of the high risk of lack of data subject access.
 If admins in K-12 environments set their own age to 18 years, they can store the exported data in the Google Cloud, and query the export with BigQuery without risking further processing by Google of these Content Data for its own purposes as data controller.
-For tenants with +1.0000 licenses it is important that Google guarantees that assistance from support employees does not change the processor role of Google.
-This is important because of the unclarity about Google's double role and hence, two lists of permitted purposes for the processing of Support Data.
-Based on the Privacy Amendment TSS is a processor activity, but Google is also permitted to further process Support Data in support tickets and support requests as controller, for its own legitimate business purposes.
+For tenants with +1.0000 licenses Google's assurance is essential that assistance from support employees does not change the purpose limitation agreed in the processor role of Google.
+The export does not change the data into Service Data which Google may also process for its own purposes.

-Exhaustive list of sub-processors with their subsidiaries, and Google affiliates
+5. Exhaustive list of sub-processors with their subsidiaries, and Google affiliates

 The fifth agreed measure was the commitment to provide a limitative list of sub-processors and affiliates to the Dutch schools and universities, with details about their access to the personal data from schools and universities.
-Google publishes a public version of that list45 and will make the new version (with information about Service Data processing) available to Dutch schools and universities.
-Both lists distinguishes between (i) external companies and their affiliates, and (ii) Google affiliates, and describe their activities, such as technical support or maintenance.
-Both lists include (the same) sub-processors, including those in third countries.
-The risks of transfer are out of scope of this verification report, and are separately assessed in the ongoing DTIA.
+Google publishes a public version of that list48 and will make the version with extra information for the Dutch education sector available to Dutch schools and universities.
+Both lists distinguish between (i) external companies and their affiliates, and (ii) Google affiliates, and describe their activities, such as technical support or maintenance.
+Both lists also include (the same) companies in third countries.
+The risks of transfer are separately assessed in the section about the 9th high risk, with the results of the DTIA.